 Extracting extremely decayed teeth

 When root canal treatment isn’t enough for a severely decayed tooth, your dentist will have to extract it to stop the decay from spreading through its root canal.
 Once the tooth and infection are removed, restoring your smile will require replacing it with a lifelike prosthesis, such as an implant-supported crown.

-Treat Your Cavity Before It Grows Worse
+Start Your Dental Cavity Treatment Before It Grows Worse

-Cavities are treated differently according to how severe they are, and the longer you wait, the more extensive your restoration will have to be.
+Cavities are treated differently according to how severe they are.
+The longer you wait, the more extensive your restoration will have to be.
 To learn more, schedule a consultation by calling Lake Forest Dental Arts in Lake Forest, IL, at 847-234-0517.
-We also proudly serve residents of West Forest Lake, Kennedy, Lake Bluff, Skokie, Junction, and all surrounding communities.

 Dr Fondriest is a Nationally recognized and highly sought after cosmetic dentist serving clients from throughout the United States